|Title||California Employer Report: Survey of Nurse Employers in California, Fall 2014|

 |Institution||University of California, San Francisco|

-This report summarizes the findings of a survey conducted in fall 2011 of general acute care hospital employers of registered nurses (RNs) in California.
-This survey is the second of three annual surveys, with the last survey scheduled for fall 2012.
-Together, these surveys provide an opportunity to evaluate overall demand for RNs in the state, and changes in demand during the economic recovery.
-The survey includes questions specific to the hiring of newly graduated nurses as well, because recent cohorts of nursing graduates are at particular risk for unemployment during a weak labor market.
-The data obtained in this survey reveal ongoing variation in the demand for RNs across California, the lack of positions available for newly graduated RNs, and hospitals’ expectation that hiring will increase over the next two years.
+This report summarizes the findings from a survey of general acute care (GAC) hospital employers of registered nurses (RNs) in California conducted in fall 2014.
+This is the fifth annual survey of hospital RN employers; together these surveys provide an opportunity to evaluate overall demand for RNs in the state, and changes that have occurred as the economy in California has recovered from the economic recession that started in late 2007.
+The survey also collects information specific to the hiring of newly graduated nurses because they are at particular risk for unemployment during a weak labor market.
+The data obtained in this survey reveal ongoing variation in the demand for RNs across California, a preference for hiring experienced nurses, and consequently a lack of positions available for newly graduated RNs.